Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/Auditing/AuditingHelper.md

 ### RegisterViewModel(IViewModel viewModel)

-Registers the view model to the [AuditingManager](#).This helper will automatically unsubscribe from all events when the view model is closed.
+Registers the view model to the [AuditingManager](#).
+This helper will automatically unsubscribe from all events when the view model is closed.

 #### Parameters